fedfedmedved/quanttop-thesis/chapter2_2 dimensional reduction.md

 From the selected eigenvectors a $M \times \widetilde{M}$ matrix $\mathbf{W}$ can be constructed by using the eigenvectors as matrix columns.
 Finally, the matrix $\mathbf{W}$ can be used to create a low-dimensional representation $\mathbf{Y}$ for the input data $\mathbf{X}$ with $\mathbf{Y} = \mathbf{W} \cdot \mathbf{X}$.

-Algorithm \autoref{pca_algo} recapitulates all of the above steps in compact pseudo code form.

 \begin{algorithm}[H]
 \label{pca_algo}